Circassians: Tribes

 From the late Middle Ages, a number of territorial- and political-based Circassian tribes or ethnic entities began to take shape.
 They had slightly different dialects.

-Dialects came to exist after Circassia was divided into tribes after the death of Inal of Kabardia, who united Circassia for the last time before its short reunion during the Russo-Caucasian War.
+Dialects came to exist after Circassia was divided into tribes after the death of Inal the Great, who united Circassia for the last time before its short reunion during the Russo-Caucasian War.
 As the logistics between the tribes became harder, each tribe became slightly isolated from one another, thus the people living under the banner of each tribe developed their own dialects.
 In time, the dialects they speak were named after their tribes.

 At the end of the Caucasian War most Circassians were expelled to the Ottoman Empire, and many of the tribes were destroyed and the people evicted from their historical homeland in 1864.

 The twelve stars on the Circassian flag symbolize the individual tribes of the Circassians; the nine stars within the arc symbolize the nine aristocratic tribes of Adygea, and the three horizontal stars symbolize the three democratic tribes.
 The three democratic tribes or tribes were the Natukhai, Shapsug, and Abdzakh.
 They managed their affairs by assemblies while the other tribes were controlled by "princes" or Pshi.
 The twelve tribes are the Abdzakh, Besleney, Bzhedug, Hatuqwai, Kabardian, Mamkhegh, Natukhai, Shapsug, Temirgoy, Ubykh, Yegeruqwai, and Zhaney.

 Adyghe tribes with remnants still in Circassia are: Kabarda (the largest), the Temirgoy and Bzhedug in Adygea, and the Shapsug near Tuapse and to the north of Tuapsiysiy Rayon of Krasnodarskiy Kray.
 There are also a few Besleney and Natukhai villages, and an Abdzakh village.
 The majority tribes in diaspora are Kabardian, Abdzakh, and Shapsug.